-Looking for the perfect cheesecake that won’t have you spending hours in the kitchen?
-This Philadelphia 3-step cheesecake is the answer!
+Looking for the perfect cheesecake recipe that’s beginner-friendly?
+This Philadelphia 3-step cheesecake is your solution!

 Philadelphia 3-Step Cheesecake

-With just a few ingredients and a pre-made crust, you can nail this easy-peasy, fool-proof recipe.
+With just a few ingredients and a pre-made crust, you can nail this fool-proof recipe.

-4. Eggs – For binding the mixture and giving it structure.
+- Eggs – For binding the mixture and giving it structure.
 Bring them to room temperature before use!
-If you forget to take them out of the fridge beforehand, just dip them in warm water for 2 minutes, and they will warm right up.
-You’re welcome.
+Forget to take them out of the fridge?
+Just dip them in warm water for 2 minutes, and they will warm right up.

 Tips for the Cheesecake

-- Beat the ingredients on low speed to avoid over mixing.
+- Avoid overmixing.
+Do so by beating the ingredients on low speed.
 Over-mixing will aerate the batter too much, which can lead to cracks.
 Also, mix just until the ingredients are well-combined.

-- Don’t over bake the cake, as this can also lead to cracks.
+- Don’t over bake the cake.
+This will lead to cracks.
 Just bake until the edges have set, and the center is still a bit jiggly.
 Don’t worry, it will set and firm up as it cools.

 - Let your cheesecake cool completely.
 You can even leave it in the oven for 30 minutes to an hour post-baking with the door open.
-This allows the cake to continue baking and cool at a gradual pace.
-The slow cooking process will also prevent cracks.
+This allows the cake to continue baking and cool gradually, while also preventing cracks.

-- If after all your efforts, the cheesecake still cracks, don’t worry about it!
+- Hide cracks with toppings.
+If after all your efforts, the cheesecake still cracks, don’t worry about it!
 There are lots of cheesecake toppings to choose from.
-They won’t only hide the cracks, but will also make your cheesecake even more phenomenal.
+They will hide cracks and make your cheesecake phenomenal.

-- Resist the temptation to grab a slice, even once it’s cooled to room temperature.
-You must chill the cake in the fridge for at least 3 hours to let it firm up.
+- Chill the cake.
+Resist the temptation to grab a slice, even once it’s cooled to room temperature.
+The cake needs to firm up, so let it chill for at least 3 hours.

 Best Toppings for Cheesecake